Rubber tori in the boundary of expanded stable maps: Rubber actions on logarithmic expansions

 We start with the toric case, which already contains all the essential ideas.
 Assume that $X$ is a toric variety with $D=\partial X$ the toric boundary.
 The tropicalisation $\Sigma=\Sigma_X$ is simply the fan of $X$.

-The dense torus $T_\Sigma \subseteq X$ does not exist in the general case and will play only an auxiliary role in the forthcoming discussion.
+The dense torus $T_\Sigma \subseteq X$ will not exist in the general setting of toroidal embeddings (Section~\ref{sec: rubber action general case}), and plays only an auxiliary role in the forthcoming discussion.
 The dense torus $T_\tau$, on the other hand, always exists and is of fundamental importance: \begin{definition} The \textbf{rubber torus} is the dense torus of the base:

 The \textbf{rubber action} is the natural action

 induced by the splitting $T_\Upsilon = T_\Sigma \times T_\tau$.
 The morphisms $\pi$ and $\rho$ are equivariant with respect to this action.
 In particular, the rubber action restricts to an action on the central fibre: